Hadal zone: Ecology

 Marine life decreases with depth, both in abundance and biomass, but there is a wide range of metazoan organisms in the hadal zone, mostly benthos, including fish, sea cucumber, bristle worms, bivalves, isopods, sea anemones, amphipods, copepods, decapod crustaceans and gastropods.
-Most of these trench communities probably originated from the abyssal plains.
+Most of these trench communities probably originated in the abyssal plains.
 Although they have evolved adaptations to high pressure and low temperatures such as lower metabolism, intra-cellular protein-stabilising osmolytes, and unsaturated fatty acids in cell membrane phospholipids, there is no consistent relationship between pressure and metabolic rate in these communities.
 Increased pressure can instead constrain the ontogenic or larval stages of organisms.
 Pressure increases ten-fold as an organism moves from sea level to a depth of 90 m, whilst pressure only doubles as an organism moves from 6000 to 11000 m.

 Over a geological time scale, trenches can become accessible as previously stenobathic (limited to a narrow depth range) fauna evolve to become eurybathic (adapted to a wider range of depths), such as grenadiers and natantian prawns.
 Trench communities do, nevertheless, display a contrasting degree of intra-trench endemism and inter-trench similarities at a higher taxonomic level.